ainblockchain/docs/ain-blockchain/developer-guide/getting-started.md

 const userMessagePath = `${appPath}/messages/${address}`;

-// Set a value at the path to trigger the function ain.db
+// set a value at the path to trigger the function ain.db
   .ref(`${userMessagePath}/${Date.now()}/user`)
   .setValue({